 - Functioning as a collection agency for payments from patients.

 An increasing number of physicians are choosing to deliver care outside of insurance, opting instead to operate on a retainer basis with their patients.
 Patients pay a monthly fee (the average monthly fee is $77 or $954 annually) for which the physician agrees to provide unlimited primary care services (among a specified list of services).
 This fixed fee arrangement is called concierge or Direct Primary Care (DPC).
 By 2015 there were DPC style arrangements in 39 states.3

 In addition to physicians, DPCs may offer material advantages for employers:

 - DPC can be a differentiator from a recruitment and retention perspective as employees increasingly expect more customized and personalized benefits

 - Front end Investments in primary and routine care can mitigate costs over the long run and help fill the coverage gaps when offering higher deductible plans

 - 24/7 access to a personal physician can result in lower urgent and emergency care utilization

 - DPC arrangements can benefit small as well as large employers and can be offered alongside traditional and nontraditional health insurance

 - Employers who cover the cost of DPCs argue they get better value from DPCs, than paying for things like gym memberships or wellness incentives through improved productivity

-And there’s evidence DPC provides a higher quality of care and costs savings.
+And there’s evidence DPC provides a higher quality of care and cost savings.
 Launched in 2010 Qliance, backed by Jeff Bezos (Amazon) and Michael Dell, was arguably one of the earliest and largest DPC groups.
-By 2015, Qliance had several Seattle area clinics with over 35,000 patients representing a combination of individuals, employers and Medicare.
+By 2015, Qliance had several Seattle area clinics with over 35,000 patients representing a combination of individuals, employers, and Medicare.
 Early cost and quality results from Qliance looked extremely promising: